Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Creatine: Creatine is a staple for lower body power.
 It suggests that creatine helps increase physical performance in successive bursts of short-term, high-intensity exercise, which is ideal for heavy leg days.

-• Complex Carbohydrates: Training legs is energy-intensive.
+• Complex carbohydrates: Training legs is energy-intensive.
 Consuming complex carbs like oats or sweet potatoes ensures your glycogen stores are topped up for optimal performance.

 Can I get bigger legs with just dumbbells?

+Yes.
 Dumbbells can be an effective tool for muscle growth by providing significant resistance and a large range of motion.
 When paired with progressive overload, they can support muscle gain at home.

 How often should I do a dumbbell leg workout?